 Have you ever considered how your aluminium objects came to be?
 While their shape might seem natural, it would have in fact taken a lengthy process to take it from the original material to the finished product.

-One such process that can form aluminium into any desired shape is aluminium extrusion.
+One such process that can form aluminium into any desired shape is an aluminium extrusion.
 It takes place at specialist manufacturing plants, allowing companies to create all manner of objects that wouldn’t have been possible otherwise, without a much more complicated process.

 If you are keen to learn more about aluminium extrusions, here is everything you need to know.